Hearts Get 'Younger,' Even At Middle Age, With Exercise

 The research team recruited individuals between the ages of 45 and 64 who were mostly sedentary but otherwise healthy.

 Dallas resident Mae Onsry, an accounts payable manager, was 62 at the time.
-Raising two children and working full time, she says she never had the flexibility to fit in exercise, although she knew it was important for her health.
+Raising two children and working full time, she says, she never had the flexibility to fit in exercise, although she knew it was important for her health.

 "I have my hobbies," says Onsry, including ballroom dancing and gardening.
 But it was nothing routine, nothing "disciplined," she says.

-So, when she saw a flyer about Levine's study, she signed up — along with 52 other volunteers — for a two-year study.
+So when she saw a flyer about Levine's study, she signed up — along with 52 other volunteers — for a two-year study.

-Participants were randomly assigned to one of two groups.
-The first group engaged in a program of non-aerobic exercise — basic yoga, balance training and weight training — three times a week.
-The other group, which Onsry was in, was assigned a trainer and did moderate- to high-intensity aerobic exercise for four or more days a week.

 After two years, the group doing the higher-intensity exercise saw dramatic improvements in heart health.